rstriekwold/trainingmaterial26sept/14__exercise-data-driven-testing/README.md

 - Create your Data Driven Test using Test Template
 - Prepare your CSV File with Test Data
 - Create your Data Driven Test using DataDriver 3rd party library
+- Using a template within a test case
 - Two options you can use for Individual Test Debugging

 # Identify a candidate for Data Driven Testing